PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 What to help with the repository itself?
 There are several different avenues for that:

-- **Good first issues 🐣** - Want to help but don't know where to start?
+- **Good first issues 🐣** - Don't know where to start?
 Take a look at our ["good first issue 🐣" label](https://github.com/PennyLaneAI/pennylane/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%3Ahatching_chick%3A%22).
 Issues with this label *should* require less expertise and contain fewer tricky bits.
 If the issue ends up trickier than we assumed, you can start a conversation on the issue page or open up a "Work in Progress" PR to ask for help.

 - **Documentation**- If you would like to add to our documentation or suggest improvements/changes, let us know or submit a pull request directly.
-Even Pull Requests fixing rendering issues, grammar, or a code example that doesn't work as expected can help us.
+Even Pull Requests fixing rendering issues, grammar, or a broken code example can help us.
 Take a look at the [documentation guide](https://pennylane.readthedocs.io/en/stable/development/guide/documentation.html) for more specifics.

 - **Add a new Template or Operation.** Circuit structures crop up in literature faster than we can add them, so we are always looking for help.
 Take a look at the page on [Contributing templates](https://pennylane.readthedocs.io/en/stable/development/adding_templates.html) for more information.

 - **Develop a PennyLane plugin** - PennyLane is designed to be device and quantum-framework agnostic.
 Users can switch a circuit's device to any other compatible device with no code changes.
 We would love to support even more devices and quantum frameworks.
 If you would like to write a PennyLane plugin, see the page on ["Building a plugin"](https://pennylane.readthedocs.io/en/stable/development/plugins.html).

-Ask us if you have any questions, and send a link to your plugin to support@xanadu.ai so we can highlight it in our documentation!

 Did we catch your interest?
 Let's get into some helpful specifics.